todor147/CS4116_Group_1/assets/images/profiles/README.md

 # Profile Images Directory

-This directory stores user profile images for the EduCoach application.
+This directory stores user profile images for the EduCoach application!

 ## Default Image